harsh7in/Blogger/CONTRIBUTING.md

 cd Blogger
 ```

-### 4. Add a reference to the original repository.
+### 4. Add a reference to the original repository.:ledger:

 ```
 git remote add upstream https://github.com/bhavesh1129-/Blogger.git (URL of the repository)